Anchorsify/Anchorsify.github.io/_projects/Suiton.md

 - Seal Speed: 13
 - Requires: 8 gallons of water

-Effects: This technique travels in a line from you to its target (or its maximum range).
-You may move a number of yards equal to the final Speed of this attack along that line as part of this technique, unhindered by anything which would normally prevent you from moving.
+Effects: This technique travels in a line from you to its target.
+You may move a number of yards equal to the final Speed of this attack along that line as part of this technique (in place of your normal attack-move distance), unhindered by anything which would normally slow (but not prevent) you from moving.
 The gallons of water used in this technique are removed from the battlefield.

 #### --( Mizurappa - Violent Water Wave )--
 Inhaling a large amount of air and performing the necessary seals, the user will expel a copious amount of water from his/her mouth.
 The wave of water produced will slam against its opponent and can then be utilized for other techniques.

 - Chakra: 16
 - Damage: 12d10+30
-- Accuracy: +2
 - Range: 15
 - Speed: 12
 - Seal Speed: 12